kyle-a-draper/ChatGPTSpeech/README.md

 # ChatGPTSpeech
-Short java project to allow voice input/output from ChatGPT using Microsoft Azure Cognitive Speech Services and FreeTTS
+Short java project to allow voice input/output from ChatGPT using Microsoft Azure Cognitive Speech Services and FreeTTS.

 Today, I was in search of a fun coding project to occupy my afternoon.
 Having recently gotten my AZ-900 certification and attended a Microsoft Cloud Native Apps workshop, I knew I wanted to incorporate Azure tools into my project.
 With the excitement surrounding ChatGPT, I decided to develop a command-line application that allows users to provide spoken input to ChatGPT and receive a generated voice response.